Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 Cortisol elevation has two components: daytime stress + nighttime sleep disruption.
 Ashwagandha handles daytime cortisol; magnesium + L-theanine handle nighttime recovery.
 Magnesium is the mineral required for 300+ enzymatic processes including sleep and stress hormone regulation.
 L-theanine (from green tea) promotes alpha brain waves (relaxation without drowsiness).
 Sleep is when growth hormones peak and when hair follicles do most of their repair work.
 If you're stressed, you're not sleeping well, so even if you lower cortisol, you won't recover quickly without sleep support.
 This combo makes sleep deeper, allowing your HPA axis (stress response system) to reset.
-Take 30-60 minutes before bed. highly rated by customers.
+Take 30-60 minutes before bed.
+Well-reviewed on Amazon.
 The effect is cumulative — day 1 might show nothing, but day 14-21 shows dramatically better sleep quality and reduced daytime anxiety.

 ⚠ Not ideal for